Everything you need to know about Japan during peak hanami season.

 Needless to say, if you find a cherry tree in Tokyo, you will find a crowd around it—but that can be part of the fun.
 Head to Ueno Park for festival stalls, boating, and countless trees or Shinjuku Gyoen for stretched-out lawns and hanami spots galore.
 Take a boat out on the moat of the Imperial Palace at Chidorigafuchi and stay late to admire the illuminations.
 One of the most photo-famous spots in the city has to be Nakameguro; its blossom-draped river is a stunning sight, complete with lanterns, street-food, and plenty of cute couples.

-If you’re looking to escape the crowds (as much as is possible), head to Yanaka, an old-school town in Tokyo with cafes, cats, and and its fair share of cherry trees.
+If you’re looking to escape the crowds (as much as is possible), head to Yanaka, an old-school town with cafes, cats, and and its fair share of cherry trees.
 Hikers can conquer Mt.
 Takao and be rewarded with a thousand trees, or opt for Mt.
 Kobo and its lantern-strewn trails to quiet picnic spots.

 Depending on your interests, preferred pace of travel, and priorities, your Journy trip designer will custom-build an itinerary of activities perfectly suited to you.